nens/threedi-docs/source/h_onedee_flow.rst

 Because 3Di uses this method, not only flooding and drying is automatically accounted for, but also pressurized flow can be taken into account.
 One of the advantages is that from the moment the pipe is full (and the volume can no longer increase), the water level can still rise and the same flow equations are still valid.
 From this point forward, the 'water level' in the pipe represents a pressure.
 This makes 3Di calculations very stable in transitions between pressurized and non-pressurized flow, without the need for Preissmann slots or other workarounds.

+This works the same for flow through all types of structures with closed cross-sections, includings weirs and orifices.

 .. _channelflow:

 Channels, culverts and pipes